joeyklee/joeyklee.github.io/terreweb/20141106/Tutorial I/readme.md

 ## By: Joey Lee
 ### Prepared: Nov.
 2014 for the TerreWEB Mapping Workshop @ UBC, Vancouver
 ***
-## What's in store:
+## Overview:
 I've always liked seeing projects and understanding how the artist/designer put them together.
 It was helpful for me to visualize what each step of the process was doing to contribute to the final product.
-So today, here is an image of what you will be able to walk away with by following this tutorial:
+So today, here is an image of what you will be able to walk away with by following this tutorial (There's a part II if you're hungry for more after this!):
 	![](../assets/tutorial-img/final.png)

 Here we have **an interactive web map** that is comprised of a **baselayer** which we style in **Mapbox** and an interactive **feature layer** which shows the **crime** data from 2013 in Vancouver that we style and export from **Tilemill**.
 Its a fully functioning web map that shows data on your mouse **hover** and can be **embedded** in your **blog** or **webpage**.